ckormanyos/real-time-cpp/examples/chapter02_02/readme.md

 ## bash will typically use dirname, so this might be equivalent to: ./build.sh /usr/bin avr
 ./build.sh "$(dirname $(which avr-g++))" avr
 ```

+## Try it at _godbolt_

+This program can also be compiled with `avr-gcc`
+(but not executed) at [godbolt](https://godbolt.org).

+Use the following [short link](https://godbolt.org/z/qGa8z7vaa) to try it out.
+If you search toward the assembly output near the bottom of the tab,
+the bit-set and bit-clear operations for toggling `portb.5`
+can be recognized.